winitzki/sofp/README.md

 # Roadmap

+1. Finish all videos
+2. Write the book

-I plan tentatively to cover the following further material:
+I plan to cover the following further material:

 - zippable / applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
 - when applicable, also cover contrafunctors with similar properties